 1. No guarantee that you will become a doctor

 According to the National Resident Matching Program (http://www.nrmp.org/), 50% of foreign medical school graduates matched into U.S. residencies.
 The “best” Caribbean schools boast a match rate roughly around 70%.
 In comparison, 94% of U.S. allopathic graduates matched while 79% of osteopathic graduates matched.
 When understanding these numbers especially in light of the huge price tag of foreign schools, you will be paying a lot of money for something that is far from a sure thing.

 If you go to a Caribbean school, you are severely handicapping yourself if you are trying to match into very competitive specialties such as head and neck surgery, dermatology, plastic surgery, urology, orthopedic surgery, radiation oncology, and others.
 One Caribbean school graduate (whose blog post, although biased, I recommend reading if you are interested in Caribbean schools) wrote a thorough blog post about his journey of trying to match into orthopedic surgery.
 He went through the fire of competition, had an amazing CV and board scores but still was unable to match.
 Keep in mind that many of these schools hide their match lists and this should be a huge red flag.

 3. High competition

-The bottom line for these schools are not necessarily the success of their students.
+The bottom line for these schools are not always necessarily the success of their students.
 It’s often money.
-They don’t really care how many students enroll and eventually drop out because they make money of these students.
+Some don’t really care how many students enroll and eventually drop out because they make money of these students.
 If you attend a Caribbean school, you will have to compete for the top ranks of the class.
 You will have to score much higher on USMLE Step 1 to make up for the fact that you went to a Caribbean school.
 And even despite doing all these things, you are still limited in your residency options.